-Composer: Franz Liszt
+Composer: Fran Composer: Franz Liszt

-Composition: Hungarian Rhapsody No. 2
+Composition: H ungarian Rhapsody No. 2

+Date: 1847

-Genre: The second of a set of 19 Hungarian Rhapsodies
+Genre: The secon d of a set of 19 Hungarian Rhapsodies

-Performing Forces: Piano solo
+Performing For ces: Piano solo

-- Widely popular, this piece offers the pianist the opportunity to reveal exceptional skill as a virtuoso, while providing the listener with an immediate and irresistible musical appeal. - Listen to the dance rhythms and strong pulse even at the slower tempos

-- The piece begins with the "lasson", a brief dramatic introduction that is followed by the "friska", an energy building section that build to a tempest of sound and momentum. - This piece was used in many animated cartoons in contemporary culture, "Tom and Jerry", "Bugs Bunny", "Woody Woodpecker" and several others. - Interest in this piece is rooted in the period's interests in "Exoticism" (music from other cultures).
+What we want you to remember about this composition: Widely popular, this piece offers the pianist the opportunity to reveal exceptional skill as a virtuoso, while providing the listener with an immediate and irresistible musical appeal.
+Listen to the dance rhythms and strong pulse even at the slower tempos Other things to listen for: The piece begins with the "lasson", a brief dramatic introduction that is followed by the "friska", an energy building section that build to a tempest of sound and momentum.
+This piece was used in many animated cartoons in contemporary culture, "Tom and Jerry", "Bugs Bunny", "Woody Woodpecker" and several others.
+Interest in this piece is rooted in the period's interests in "Exoticism"

-Timing Performing Forces, Melody, and Texture 00:00-04:26 The lasson opens at a slow tempo l .
-The friska follows and builds feverishly.
+(music from other cultures).
+Timing Performing Forces, Melody, and Texture

+00:00-04:26 The lasson opens at a slow tempo

+04:26- to the end The friska follows and builds feverishly.
 Dance rhythms with heavy pulse.